Seoul and Tokyo’s trade war puts military pact at stake

-Tensions erupted after Japan tightened export controls on key materials for South Korea’s semiconductor industry and decided to downgrade South Korea’s trade status.
-Seoul accuses Tokyo of weaponizing trade to retaliate over political rows stemming from their wartime history.
-Seoul is seen trying to pressure Washington into mediating the dispute between its allies.
+The agreement is supposed to be a symbol of the countries’ security cooperation with their ally, the United States, and it took years of painstaking work to negotiate.

-Japan says it wants to keep the agreement, whose renewal deadline is coming up on Aug.
-24. A look at the military agreement between Seoul and Tokyo tested by a toxic relationship:
+Here’s a look at a military agreement between Seoul and Tokyo that’s being tested by a toxic relationship:

 THE AGREEMENT